WebAssembly/spec/document/core/exec/runtime.rst

      & (\iff M \neq [\_]) \\
    \end{array}

-Reduction terminates when the sequence has been reduced to a |moduleinst| or a trap occurred.
+Reduction terminates when the sequence has been reduced to a |moduleinst| or when a trap occurred.

 .. note::
    A trap may either arise from invocation of a :ref:`start function <syntax-start>` or indicate failure of the |INSTANTIATE| instruction itself.